vazhin/online-thrift-store/README.md

 - [x] implement the UI
 - [x] make it responsive
 - [x] product list pagination
+- [x] use an ORM instead of raw SQL
+- [x] logging errors in server logs
+- [x] Unique constraint on user table should apply to both username and email
 - [ ] filtering
 - [ ] update counts for product list and categories
 - [ ] profile picture changing
 - [ ] product editing / deletion
 - [ ] validation & error handling
 - [ ] store the sessions in a session storage, [Compatible Session Stores](http://expressjs.com/en/resources/middleware/session.html#compatible-session-stores)
 - [ ] localization

 Tech Debt:
-- use an ORM instead of raw SQL
-- logging errors in server logs

 - propagating errors to the client (catching and displaying them)
-- Unique constraint on user table should apply to both username and email
 - convert JavaScript to TypeScript